| Written by Mark Buzinkay

 A position detection system typically consists of three main components: Sensors and transponders, readers and software.
 Readers are placed at strategic points throughout the port and are used to track the movement of equipment to determine the position of the transponders.
 Readers create their own "satellite network" for geo-referencing.

 Sensors and transponders are attached to each vehicle and transmit data on its location to the sensors.
-Software is used to collect and store data from the sensors and transponders and to generate reports that port operators can use.
+The software collects and stores data from the sensors and transponders and generates reports that port operators can use.

 Why tracking containers with PDS is essential?